saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 ![screenshot](images/Crowdin_download.png)

 - Ideally, GIFs and videos would also be translated but this involves significant amount of work so we don’t expect you to do it.
-If you decide to translate them but don't know how, please contact Nina (nina@raspbrrypi.org).
+If you decide to translate them but don't know how, please contact your coordinator.

 ## yml file